Research challenges idea that upper cross syndrome causes pain

 Upper cross syndrome refers to the hunched posture of the upper body, particularly in the shoulder girdle, neck and head, and upper spine.
 Certain upper body muscles are considered “tight” and “weak,” which may cause less flexibility in the shoulders, discomfort, and pain.

-We tend to attribute pain to posture, however, research into the experience of pain reveals a more complex relationship than just posture.
+We tend to attribute pain to posture, however, research into the pain experiencereveals a more complex relationship than just posture.

 The term “upper cross syndrome” was coined in 1978 by Dr. Vladimir Janda, a twentieth century Czech neurologist, professor, and researcher.
-Janda was a pioneer in the fields of manual therapy and rehabilitation, championing the blend of anatomy and movement in clinical work, known as functional anatomy.
+Janda was a pioneer in the fields of manual therapy and rehabilitation, blending anatomy and movement in clinical work.

 His work suggested that issues of joints, the musculoskeletal system, and the nervous system would affect the way other parts of the body functioned both locally and systemically.

 He presented the idea of several “crossed syndromes,” including lower crossed syndrome and layer syndrome.
-These “postural syndromes” he described as musculoskeletal imbalances centralized around the shoulder girdle and the pelvic girdle.
+He described these “postural syndromes” as musculoskeletal imbalances centralized around the shoulder and pelvic girdles.

 man with upper cross syndrome